Raghad-El-Ghobashy/Orders-Data-Analysis-Power-BI/README.md

-# 📊 Orders Data Analysis Project
+# 📊 Orders Data Analysis

 ## Overview
 This project involves analyzing sales data from an Excel file and visualizing various metrics and insights.
 The data source for this analysis is `Sales.xlsx`.